 There is no failure, only redirection.

-A higher purpose than “getting results” is your own learning and experience, your own growth in wisdom, lightheartedness, courage.
+A higher purpose than “getting results” is your own learning, your inner growth in patience, lightheartedness, and courage.

 “I speak without exaggeration when I say that I have constructed 3,000 different theories in connection with the electric light, each one of them reasonable and apparently to be true.
 Yet only in two cases did my experiments prove the truth of my theory.”

-And when he was working diligently on creating a new storage battery (which ultimately created more of his wealth than the light bulb) his colleague recounted this:
+While working diligently on a storage battery (which ultimately created more wealth for him than his famous light bulb) his colleague recounted this:

 “I learned that Edison had thus made over 9,000 experiments in trying to devise this new type of storage battery, but had not produced a single thing that promised to solve the question.
 In view of this immense amount of thought and labor, my sympathy got the better of my judgment, and I said: ‘Isn’t it a shame that with the tremendous amount of work you have done you haven’t been able to get any results?’
 Edison turned on me like a flash, and with a smile replied: ‘Results!
 Why, man, I have gotten a lot of results!
 I know several thousand things that won’t work.’”